 Changes are coming to the testing you need to progress through the licensing stages.
 In addition, P2 drivers who get suspended for unsafe driving will end up adding an extra 6 months to the time they need to spend on their P2 licence.
 Read more about these changes. about Changes to the Graduated Licensing Scheme from 20 November 2017

 What is the driving test?

-The driving test is a practical, on-road test that you take with a Roads and Maritime testing officer.
+The driving test is a practical, on-road test that you take with a Roads and Maritime or Service NSW testing officer.
 It focuses on hazard perception and has been designed for learners with extensive driving experience.